 Testing Container Threat Detection

 This page explains how to verify that Container Threat Detection is working by intentionally triggering detectors and checking for findings.
-Container Threat Detection is a built-in service for the Security Command Center Premium tier.
+Container Threat Detection is a built-in service of the Premium and Enterprise tiers of Security Command Center.
 To view Container Threat Detection findings, it must be enabled in Security Command Center Services settings.

 Before you begin